joudalhef/SM23-IoT02/README.md

 # Introduction
-The TASK is How to connect more than one microcontroller with each other to transfer data and send data from one microcontroller and receive it from another one                  (via a button controlled by the LED) .
+The TASK is How to connect more than one microcontroller with each other to transfer data and send data from one microcontroller and receive it from another one                  (via a button thats controls the the LED) .
 # Used by
 [tinkercad](https://www.tinkercad.com/things/hGAZohs4LpK-incredible-vihelmo/editel?tenant=circuits)
 # Components